 - A short essay on the relationship between writing and community

-- Completed online application through CollegeNet [all required documents are to be directly uploaded to your account during the application process.
+- Completed online application through CollegeNet (All required documents are to be directly uploaded to your account during the application process.
 Please prepare them beforehand.
-Official individual mark sheets in certain countries, transcripts, and degree certificates must be sent directly to the Graduate school and to the Graduate Admissions Advisor in Hispanic Studies at the addresses included below]
+Official individual mark sheets in certain countries, transcripts and degree certificates must be sent directly to the Graduate School and to the graduate admissions adviser in Hispanic studies at the addresses included below.)

 - Three letters of recommendation from the applicant’s professors detailing the potential of the applicant at the Ph.D. level (sent directly by recommenders via CollegeNet)

-- One set of official transcripts must be sent directly from the institution to the University of Houston Graduate School (102 E. Cullen Building Houston, Texas 77204-2012).
+- Official transcripts: A set of official transcripts must be sent directly from the institution to the University of Houston Graduate School (102 E. Cullen Building Houston, Texas 77204-2012).

-- The second set of official transcripts must be sent to the Hispanic Studies Graduate Admissions Advisor (3553 Cullen Boulevard Room 416 Houston, TX 77204-3062) Transcripts that are not in English must be sent along with anofficial translation made by a certified interpreter.
+- Transcripts that are not in English must be sent along with an official translation made by a certified interpreter.

 Additional Requirements for International Students in all Concentrations

-- Certified copy of diploma: besides official transcripts and their translation, international students must send a copy of their graduation diploma.
+- Certified copy of diploma: In addition to official transcripts and their translation, international students must send a copy of their graduation diploma.
 If the document is not in English, an official translation made by a certified interpreter must be attached.
 The diploma must be sent to the University of Houston Graduate School (102 E. Cullen Building Houston, Texas 77204-2012).

-- TOEFL: Test of English as a Foreign Language: A score of at least 79 on the (international students only, unless they have earned a college degree from an American university)
+- TOEFL (Test of English as a Foreign Language) A score of at least 79 (international students only, unless they have earned a college degree from an American university)

-For information on the GRE and the TOEFL visit the Educational Testing Service web site.
+For additional information on the GRE and the TOEFL, visit the Educational Testing Service website.
 (UH Code: 6870)

-IMPORTANT: ALL APPLICATIONS MUST BE COMPLETE BY DECEMBER 1ST (INCLUDING TRANSCRIPTS AND EXAM RESULTS GRE, TOEFL) IN ORDER TO BE CONSIDERED FOR FUNDING.
+IMPORTANT: ALL APPLICATIONS MUST BE COMPLETED BY JANUARY 15th (INCLUDING TRANSCRIPTS AND EXAM RESULTS GRE, TOEFL) IN ORDER TO BE CONSIDERED FOR FUNDING.
 INCOMPLETE DOSSIERS WILL NOT COMPETE FOR SCHOLARSHIPS.
-Click here to download the Spanish PhD application checklist
+Click here to download the application checklist.

 - The student must develop a dissertation on a topic in literature which can be considered to be original and of significance to scholarship.